Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Introduction

-In real-world scenarios, image manipulations are rarely accomplished in a single step but are instead constructed through a sequence of ordered, localized editing operations.
-For example, an attacker might first copy-paste a background patch to cover an object, then implant new content directly onto this pasted area, and finally perform touch-ups.
-Such a process exhibits two distinct characteristics: 1) \textbf{Sequentiality}, as edits must be applied in a specific temporal order, and 2) \textbf{Hierarchy}, as later operations often build upon prior edits, forming spatial and semantic dependencies.
+In fact, although manipulated images in existing IML datasets~\cite{CASIA_2013,NIST16_2019,IMD20_2020,trufor2023,jia2023autosplice} are generated through a sequence of editing operations, the annotation only provides the final binary mask while discarding all intermediate steps.
+For example, in AutoSplice~\cite{jia2023autosplice}, a manipulated sample is produced through several explicit stages: selecting and erasing an object mask, compositing a semantically matched region from another image, and performing boundary harmonization via Poisson or Laplacian blending.
+Such a process exhibits two distinct characteristics: 1) Sequentiality, as edits must be applied in a specific temporal order, and 2) Hierarchy, as later operations often build upon prior edits, forming spatial and semantic dependencies.
 Thus, the prevailing one-shot paradigm in IML only outputs a single mask that answers \textit{Where} manipulation occurred, collapsing the high-dimensional compositional space of sequential and hierarchical edits into a single binary mask.
 This \textbf{dimensional collapse} forces the model to discard crucial temporal and structural cues, leaving it to learn only coarse spatial distributions.
-As a result, this prediction paradigm is fundamentally mismatched with the IML task's intrinsic nature.
+As a consequence, its ability to generalize to diverse and unseen manipulations is inherently limited.

-To resolve this problem, we are the first to reformulate the task of content manipulation localization from a one-shot prediction problem to a \textbf{conditional sequence prediction} problem.
-Accordingly, we design a novel autoregressive localization framework, termed \textbf{RITA (Reversely-ordered Incremental-Transition Autoregression)}.
+To resolve this problem, we are the first to reformulate the task of image manipulation localization from a one-shot prediction problem to a \textbf{conditional sequence prediction} problem.
+Accordingly, we design a novel autoregressive localization framework, termed \textbf{RITA} (Reversely-ordered Incremental-Transition Autoregression).
 As illustrated in Fig.~\ref{fig:intro}(b), the core idea of RITA is to progressively and explicitly answer \textit{how} a manipulation is constructed by predicting manipulation regions layer by layer in an ordered sequence, conditioning each prediction on the input image and the output from the immediately preceding step.
-This design explicitly models the temporal dependencies and hierarchical structures among editing steps, thereby naturally and effectively disentangling the layered composition of complex content manipulations and resolving the dimensional mismatch with the task's intrinsic nature.
+This design explicitly models the temporal dependencies and hierarchical structures among editing steps, thereby naturally and effectively disentangling the layered composition of multi-step manipulations and resolving the dimensional mismatch inherent in the data.